devCrowd-Team/fluent-cqrs/README.md

 (raised by unexpected System Exceptions) and `CatchFault` (raised by Business Faults).
 By default 'Do' throws all exceptions directly.
 Use 'Try' for catching errors.

+Now you can't use `Changes`, `History` or `MessagesOfType` outside of an aggregate.
+Someone has done it in the past and it feels like a pinch.

 ---

 Why fluent?
 Just look at this: